senjit02/Codebase/Android/Readme.txt

-This repository is for android code base
+This repository is for android code base.